vibbits/snpeffect/README.md

 - the change in interaction energy caused by the mutation (1 col)
 - the output of the FoldX BuildModel command, which predicts the effect of the mutation on the 3D structure (23 cols).

-The file FoldXreport_SequenceDetail.tab contains for each variant as many rows as there are polypeptide chains affected by the mutation.
-The FoldX mutation instruction is lacking and you have instead :
-- the output of the FoldX SequenceDetail command, which describes the environment of the amino acid (33 cols)
+- part of the output of the FoldX SequenceDetail command, which describes the environment of the amino acid (e.g. main and side chain burial).
+(4 cols)
 - the pLDDT score from AlphaFold structures (1 col)

 The file FoldXreport_AnalyseComplex.tab contains for those proteins for